Article I — Name, Principal Office; Other Offices:

 Section 1.
 Name/Non-Profit Incorporation.
 This organization shall be called the Project Management Institute, Baltimore Chapter (hereinafter “the Baltimore Chapter”).
 This organization is a CHAPTER chartered by the Project Management Institute, Inc. (hereinafter “PMI®”) and separately incorporated as a non-profit, tax exempt corporation (or equivalent) organized under the laws of THE STATE OF MARYLAND, ALL Chapters formed within the United States must be incorporated as 501(c) (6) organization.

 Section 2.
 The Baltimore Chapter shall meet all legal requirements in the jurisdiction(s) in which the Baltimore Chapter conducts business or is incorporated/registered.

 Section 3.
 Principal Office; Other Offices.
-The principal office of the Baltimore Chapter shall be located in Baltimore, MD.
+The principal office of the Baltimore Chapter shall be located in the greater Baltimore, MD. area.
 The Baltimore Chapter may have other offices such as Branch offices as designated by the Baltimore Chapter Board of Directors

 Article II — Relationship to PMI: